 There is a partial truth to this statement.
 PFOA does cause harm and it is banned in the US and other western countries.

 However, in India, the cookware manufacturing process is largely unregulated.
-You have to take the manufacturers word that their products are PFOA free.
+You have to take the manufacturer’s word that their products are PFOA free.
 Further, a lot of other chemicals which belong to the same class as PFOA is used in the manufacturing process.
 There is a lack of transparency and we consumers have no clue whether they are actually safe.
+And often it is found that sewage in industrial areas have PFOA presence.

 Nonstick pans are also called as Teflon pans.
 But, actually, Teflon is the brand owned by Chemours.
 The nonstick coating they use is made of PTFE.
 Just like how Xerox became equivalent of photocopy, Teflon has become a synonym of PTFE.

-So, it is prudent to discard those nonstick pans out of your kitchen and resort to safer alternatives.
+So, it is prudent to discard those nonstick pans from your kitchen and resort to safer alternatives.
 So, which are the safer alternatives?
 Let us explore.

 Related reading: 10 Essential Cookware You Should Have In Your Kitchen